What is infectious mononucleosis?

 Once a person has had mononucleosis, the virus remains dormant in the throat and blood cells for the rest of that person's life.
 Once a person has been exposed to the Epstein-Barr virus, a person is usually not at risk for developing mononucleosis again.

 The symptoms of mononucleosis may resemble other medical conditions.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 How is infectious mononucleosis diagnosed?